Groups, Orders, and Dynamics: The Space of Left-Orders

 \vsp\vsp\vsp

 \begin{small} \begin{rem} There are uncountably many left-orders on $\mathbb{F}_n$ for which the canonical generators $f_i$ are positive.
-Indeed, this is a direct consequence of the preceding theorem, though it can be proved directly in a much more elementary way.
+Indeed, this is a direct consequence of the preceding theorem, though it can be proved in a much more elementary way.
 What is less trivial is that there are left-orders on $\mathbb{F}_n$ that extend the lexicographic order on $\langle f_1, \ldots, f_n \rangle^+$.
 This is proved in \cite{Sunic} via a concrete realization of the free group as a group of homeomorphisms of the real line.
-The order thus obtained is perhaps the simplest left-order that can be defined on $\mathbb{F}_n$, and can be described as follows: Letting $\varphi: \mathbb{F}_n \to \mathbb{R}$ be defined by
+The order thus obtained is perhaps the simplest left-order definable on $\mathbb{F}_n$, and can be described as follows.
+To define it, let $\varphi: \mathbb{F}_n \to \mathbb{R}$ be the function